First Semester Admission

 Prior to sending a definitive Confirmation of Admittance, you (or your legal guardian, representative or sponsor) are asked for a proof of creditworthiness.
 This could be a recent bank statement or a statement by a recognized financial institution.
 In case payments are made by a legal guardian, representative or sponsor, this person must send CUN a copy of his/her valid passport.

-On receiving proof of creditworthiness, you are asked to make a deposit, being 30% of your first academic semester Tuition Fee.
+On receiving proof of creditworthiness, you are asked to make a deposit, being 30% of your first academic semester tuition.
 As soon as the deposit is received, we will send you a definitive Confirmation of Admittance.

 Your legal documents are now sent to the Immigration Office, asking for you to be allowed to enter the country on a student visa.
 This process can take up to three months.
 Costs involved will be charged directly to you.
 On receiving permission to enter the country on a student visa, you can either subscribe to CUN’s student health and liability insurance or arrange your own health and liability insurance.
 Please be aware that a valid health insurance, for the duration of at least one year, prior to enter most countries in the Caribbean, is mandatory.
 You must also be aware that upon entering the country, as a temporary resident, a refundable immigration deposit is usually required by law.
 If you are coming from a non-EU country and you are traveling to one of the (Dutch) Caribbean islands, through a European airport, you will have to apply for a transit visa.

-Full payment of Tuition Fee and insurance, for the first academic semester
+Full payment of tuition, fees and insurance, for the first academic semester

-Prior to definitive enrollment you are asked to pay your Tuition Fee and insurance (in case of subscribing to CUN’s group insurance), covering your first academic semester, in full.
-On receiving the Tuition Fee and insurance, we will send you a Confirmation of Enrollment in the program, for your first semester.
+Prior to definitive enrollment you are asked to pay your tuition, fees and insurance (in case of subscribing to CUN’s group insurance), covering your first academic semester, in full.
+On receiving the tuition, fees and insurance, we will send you a Confirmation of Enrollment in the program, for your first semester.
 A Proof of Insurance is now sent to the Immigration Office and you will now be allowed to stay on your student visa.
 In case you arrange your own insurance, a Proof of Insurance hast to be sent to CUN’s Admission Office first.

 Welcoming the student